 To use the software, you’ll need to get a Surfshark subscription.

 Choose a server that allows torrent downloads.
-We’ll talk about this topic in more detail in a little bit.
+We’ll discuss this topic in more detail shortly.

-Now that Surfshark is protecting your identity, you have everything you need to start torrenting anonymously.
+Now that Surfshark protects your identity, you have everything you need to start torrenting anonymously.
 Look for a torrent and use your BitTorrent client to download it.

 P2P Servers

-Surfshark has around 3200 servers spread across approximately 100 countries, but torrenting isn’t allowed in all of them.
+Surfshark has around 3200 servers in approximately 100 countries, but torrenting isn’t allowed in all of them.

 Surfshark only allows torrenting on a select number of servers.
-If you attempt downloading torrents on any other server, you will be automatically redirected to one of the designated servers where torrenting is allowed.
+If you attempt to download torrents on any other server, you will be automatically redirected to one of the designated servers where torrenting is allowed.

 How to know which servers allow torrents?

 I could only find one way to determine which servers allow torrenting on Surfshark.
 Unfortunately, they do not mention this information on their website.
-You will have to go to their speed test tool, in the “VPN Settings” tab, as shown below.
+You must go to their speed test tool in the “VPN Settings” tab, as shown below.

 Built-in server speed test